Pillar III · position

 Operations is not at war with IT.
 The point is not opposition.
 The point is that the substrate of production was given to the wrong owner, and the wrong owner has had it long enough that the cost has become visible.
 The substrate comes back.

-• Control of the OT network.
-OT switches under OT management.
+• Control of the network.
+Manufacturing Operations switches under operator management.
 Not an extension of the enterprise switch fabric.
 Not VLANs the control engineer cannot see and cannot reach.

 • Control of patch windows.
-Updates to OT hardware happen on operations’ schedule, against operations’ intended-state manifest, with operations’ approval.
+Updates to Manufacturing Operations hardware happen on operations’ schedule, against operations’ intended-state manifest, with operations’ approval.
 Not on IT’s quarterly compliance cycle.
 A thirty-second reboot of a switch is invisible in an office and catastrophic on a conveyor.

 • Control of vendor remote access.
 Every inbound path to the ACS is a contracted conduit through the operator’s box, identified, authenticated, audited.
 No IT-issued credentials terminate inside the ACS.

-• Control of the OT compute.
-The historian, the engineering workstations, the HMIs, the gateway boxes — owned by operations, on operations’ hardware, on operations’ substrate.
+• Control of the Manufacturing Operations compute.
+The historian, the engineering workstations, the HMIs, the gateway boxes - owned by operations, on operations’ hardware, on operations’ substrate.
 Not in an IT data center the operator cannot enter.

 • The boundary itself.
-The line between IT and OT was drawn by IT in most plants.
+The line between IT and Manufacturing Operations was drawn by IT in most plants.
 It is redrawn by the architecture, on terms operations can articulate and defend.

 SLAs that match production